-Polygyny is widely practiced across Dhofar reflecting the resiliency of Islamic family law.
+Polygyny is widely practiced across Dhofar, a region located in the Sultanate of Oman, reflecting the resiliency of Islamic family law.
 However, as the country is accommodating transnational influences polygynous marital arrangements are undergoing changes.
-Drawing on qualitative data collected within a large-scale quantitative study comprising a sample of 1,192 respondents on polygyny in Dhofar 2004–2010, the entanglements between religious mores on and cultural practices of polygyny are discussed through individual case-work analysis.
+Drawing on qualitative data collected within a large-scale quantitative study comprising a sample of 1,192 respondents on polygyny in Dhofar between 2004–2010, the entanglements between religious mores on, and cultural practices of polygyny are discussed through individual case-work analysis.
 First, it is argued that polygynous marriage remains a pragmatic arrangement in the context of tribal relationships.
 Second, the tension in redefining gender roles is manifest primarily in this marital arrangement.
 Third, through cultural flow and technological, economic, and educational changes, re-interpretation of mating strategies are encompassing a slow shift from pragmatism to romanticism.
 The digital nature of communications and cultural identity acquisition in the twenty-first century continues to influence and guide the manifestations of change presented by the data that show the small but vital steps being made by men and women that are redefining and reinterpreting polygyny and society as a whole.

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.